willfox0409/little-shop-fe-final-starter/README.md

 ______________________________________________________

 # Hang in There

+Link to your GitHub.
+Consider also providing LinkedIn link

 ### Abstract:
 (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)